gtheilman/KineticsProblems/README.md

 This is a series of online tools that I use when teaching pharmacy students pharmacokinetics.
 You can see a demo [here](http://bitly.com/theilmankinetics).

 *Note:  Please don't send your students to my demo.
 I'm paying for the traffic it gets.
-If you want to use the software, please deploy a copy on your own server*
+If you want your students to use the software, please deploy a copy on your own server*

 I noticed that first year pharmacy students had difficulty with word problems that contained more information than was needed.
 For example, I once included a molecular weight in a pharmacokinetic problem in a homework assignment.
 The next day, a student came up to me and asked how to work the molecular weight into the equations.
 I told her that the molecular weight wasn't needed to answer the question.